mrbinky3000/responsive_carousel/README.md

 A css selector representing the child elements of target.
 Usually, these are list elements.
 CSS NOTE: Do not apply border, margin, or padding to these elements.

 ####unitWidth  (string)
 __You're going to want to set this to 'compute' on responsive sites.__   The default, 'inherit', inherits the width from your current CSS and is best suited for static sites. 'compute' relies on the responsiveUnitSize function below to provide the number of units to show in the carousel at a particular width.
-See example 1 for details.
+[See example 1](http://matthewtoledo.com/creations/responsive-carousel/example/example-1.html) for details.

 ####responsiveUnitSize  (function)
 A callback function that returns an integer representing the number of unitElements that should be visible in the carousel  at one time.
-See the examples for more details.
+See the examples ([Example 1](http://matthewtoledo.com/creations/responsive-carousel/example/example-1.html), [Example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-2.html)) for more details.

 ####onRedraw  (function)
 A callback function that is implemented whenever the page is done resizing.
 Can be called manually to.
-See examples.
+See examples. ([Example 1](http://matthewtoledo.com/creations/responsive-carousel/example/example-1.html), [Example 2](http://matthewtoledo.com/creations/responsive-carousel/example/example-2.html))

 ####dragEvents (boolean)
 true enables touch & mouse drag events.  false turns them off.
 Hint:  Modernizr.touch